Ella Baker: Student Nonviolent Coordinating Committee (1960–1966)

-She was a teacher and mentor to the young people of SNCC, influencing such important future leaders as Julian Bond, Diane Nash, Stokely Carmichael, Curtis Muhammad, Bob Moses, and Bernice Johnson Reagon.
+She was a teacher and mentor to the young people of SNCC, influencing such important future leaders as Julian Bond, Diane Nash, Kwame Ture, Curtis Muhammad, Bob Moses, and Bernice Johnson Reagon.
 Through SNCC, Baker's ideas of group-centered leadership and the need for radical democratic social change spread throughout the student movements of the 1960s.
 For instance, the Students for a Democratic Society, the major antiwar group of the day, promoted participatory democracy.
 These ideas also influenced a wide range of radical and progressive groups that would form in the 1960s and 1970s.

 In 1964 Baker helped organize the Mississippi Freedom Democratic Party (MFDP) as an alternative to the all-white Mississippi Democratic Party.
 She worked as the coordinator of the Washington office of the MFDP and accompanied a delegation of the MFDP to the 1964 National Democratic Party convention in Atlantic City, New Jersey.
 The group wanted to challenge the national party to affirm the rights of African Americans to participate in party elections in the South, where they were still largely disenfranchised.
 When MFDP delegates challenged the pro-segregationist, all-white official delegation, a major conflict ensued.
 The MFDP delegation was not seated, but their influence on the Democratic Party later helped to elect many black leaders in Mississippi.
 They forced a rule change to allow women and minorities to sit as delegates at the Democratic National Convention.

 The 1964 schism with the national Democratic Party led SNCC toward the "black power" position.
 Baker was less involved with SNCC during this period, but her withdrawal was due more to her declining health than to ideological differences.
 According to her biographer Barbara Ransby, Baker believed that black power was a relief from the "stale and unmoving demands and language of the more mainstream civil rights groups at the time."
 She also accepted the turn towards armed self-defense that SNCC made in the course of its development.
 Her friend and biographer Joanne Grant wrote that "Baker, who always said that she would never be able to turn the other cheek, turned a blind eye to the prevalence of weapons.
 While she herself would rely on her fists ... she had no qualms about target practice."